Skip to main content

 MEMBERSHIPS

 Negri is admitted to practice before the U.S. Supreme Court.
-He has served on the boards of two different charter public schools in Southeast Michigan, and is the elected Treasurer of Hamburg Township in Michigan, where he resides with his wife Samantha and their children.
+He has served on the boards of two different charter public schools in Southeast Michigan, and is the Supervisor of Hamburg Township in Michigan while maintaining a law practice.
+An active member of Holy Spirit parish in Brighton, he completed 6 years on his parish council and now cantors, sings in the choir, and runs the parish marriage ministry with his wife Samantha.